The Key to Happiness: 10 Essential Steps for a Purposeful Life

 Forgiveness is also about releasing control to gain control of your peace and sanity.
 Accept and let go of the things you can not change, and keep the energy you spend trying to control people and things.

-It is important that we learn to properly forgive, so I have reduced the act of forgiveness down to five simple steps:
+We must learn to properly forgive, so I have reduced the act of forgiveness down to five simple steps:

 I. Release the Expectation